gvwilson/sensibleadventures/cloudherd/reboot.md

     - Noxy and Grappa Gas exchange looks that say, "Nothing good will come of this."

 Chapter 5.
 Swimming and Conversation
-- goal: adventure and backstory
+- goals
-  - a burst of adrenaline
+  - a burst of adrenaline after the slowness of the previous chapter
+    - which should be fixed...
   - Noxy can't fool herself any longer about her abilities
   - backstory about her father
   - another clue that Thokmay is more than he seems
   - Colonel Bonzon comes into focus as the villain
   - tension between Grappa Gas and Aft reflects larger tension within village
   - discover that Aft used to be in love with Indy
+  - introduce magic and how it works
+- excitement
+  - Thokmay falls in the pond
-- plot:
+- details
   - Noxy is still fuming as she seeds thimbleberries
     - Sensy joins her (feeling sympathy)
     - but spoils it by burbling on about learning to juggle